Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: Introduction

 for some constant $C>0$.

-Several works have addressed this inverse problem in the literature; see, for instance, \cite{IY-2024,IY-2024-II,IY-1998}.
-As noted in \cite{IY-2024}, most results in this area are obtained when the observation time $\vartheta$ is contained in $(0,T)$ following the method introduced by Bukhgeim and Klibanov \cite{bukhgeim1981global,MetodoB-K1981,Klibanov1984}.
-In \cite{IY-1998}, the authors used this method to prove the uniqueness and Lipschitz stability of the inverse problem, and in \cite{IY-2024-II}, they established conditional Lipschitz stability and uniqueness for the case $\vartheta=T$.
-Finally, in \cite{IY-2024}, the authors attempted to remove a non-trapping condition arising from the application of a Carleman-type estimate for hyperbolic equations, to prove the uniqueness for inverse problem by a single measurement on $\vartheta$.
+Several works have addressed this inverse problem in the literature; see, for instance, \cite{IY-2024,IY-2024-II,IY-1998,Yamamoto_2001}.
+As noted in \cite{IY-2024}, most results in this area are obtained when the observation time $\vartheta$ is lies in $(0,T)$, following the method introduced by Bukhgeim and Klibanov \cite{bukhgeim1981global,MetodoB-K1981,Klibanov1984}.
+In \cite{IY-1998}, the authors applied this method to prove uniqueness and Lipschitz stability of the inverse problem, while in \cite{IY-2024-II}, they established conditional Lipschitz stability and uniqueness for the case $\vartheta=T$.

-In contrast, the (semi)discrete setting and related inverse problems have been primarily explored in the context of controllability problems for parabolic equations; see, for instance, \cite{BLR-2014,CLNP2022,N:2014} for the space semi-discrete setting, \cite{BHS2020} for the time semi-discrete case, and \cite{GCHS2021,LPP:2024} for fully discrete settings.
-Recently, the semi-discrete in time setting for an inverse problem was presented in \cite{Klibanov2024_tiempo_discreto}.
-Therein, the authors did not mention the extension to the space semi-discrete framework when considering parabolic operators.
-Hence, we aim to fill this gap by studying a spatial semi-discretization of the stability given in \eqref{stability:continuous}.
-To this end, let us introduce the notation required to define the spatial semi-discrete version of the inverse problem to be considered.
-Let $N\in\mathbb{N}$, and let $h=\frac{1}{N+1}$ be small enough, which represents the size of the mesh.
+In contrast, the (semi)discrete setting has been explored primarily in the context of controllability problems for parabolic operators; see \cite{BLR-2014,CLNP2022,N:2014} for the spatial semi-discrete setting, \cite{BHS2020} for the time semi-discrete case, and \cite{GCHS2021,LPP:2024} for the fully discrete setting.
+Recently, the time semi-discrete setting for an inverse problem was studied in \cite{Klibanov2024_tiempo_discreto}.
+In this regard, the authors did not discuss extending the analysis to the spatial semi-discrete framework for parabolic operators.
+Moreover, the only results on inverse problems in the spatial semi-discrete setting are \cite{BEO-2015,ZZ-2022} and \cite{ZZ-2023}, concerning the wave and Schrödinger equations, respectively.
+Hence, our objective is to fill this gap by studying an inverse source problem for a spatial semi-discretization of the system \eqref{system:continuous}, establishing its stability (see Theorem \ref{theo:stability}), and providing a reconstruction algorithm to recover a zeroth-order spatially dependent coefficient (see Algorithm \ref{Alporithmo_Reconstruccion}).

+Let us introduce some notation related to the spatial semi-discrete framework.
+Given $N\in\mathbb{N}$, let $h=\frac{1}{N+1}$ be small enough to represent the size of the mesh.
 We define the Cartesian grid of $[0,1]^{d}$ as